appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git.md

 </dd>

-2. Scroll down to the bottom of the PR page and click the **Resolve conflicts** button.
+2. Once the PR is created, scroll down to the bottom of the PR page and click the **Resolve conflicts** button.
 If the resolve button is disabled, you need to resolve using the [Command Line Interface](#resolve-via-command-line-interface).
+The interface and steps may vary depending on your Git service provider.

 <dd>